-When it comes to clients with complex requirements it can be difficult to find a ‘mainstream’ lender who’ll consider the loan your client wants
+When it comes tricky cases, it can be difficult to find a ‘mainstream’ lender who’ll consider the loan your client wants.

 We know that as life becomes more complex, it’s not always easy to find a lender who your clients fit their exact requirements.
 There’s a host of possible reasons for this.
 One can be fluctuating income and this can derail an application.
 So, it’s always great when you can find a lender who’ll show some flexibility for good quality cases.